Naomi Smalls

 Naomi Smalls is the stage name of Davis Heppenstall (born September 8, 1993), an American drag queen and reality television personality, best known as one of the runners-up on the eighth season of RuPaul's Drag Race as well as RuPaul's Drag Race All Stars season 4.

 Early life

 Heppenstall was born on September 8, 1993, in Fresno, California, and was later adopted in Redlands.
 He has eight brothers and three sisters, many of whom were also adopted.
+His adopted mom is named June.
+Smalls has described her mother as her "biggest fan".